Sixth Annual Computer Science Conference for CSU Undergraduates

 No faculty member can appear as a co-author on more than 3 submissions.

 For an accepted paper to be included in the proceedings, one of the CSU undergraduate student authors must commit to presenting their work at the conference.
+All camera-ready papers must follow the provided template.
 Submitted papers must not have been published in other conferences or journals.

 Important Dates